|Type of event:||Workshop|

-Please indicate during booking which voice part you sing as well as whether you are bringing your own score.
-This information is required for each singer.
+Please indicate during booking which voice part you sing, as well as whether you are bringing your own score.
+The preferred edition for the score is Ricordi.

 There is no dress code for the day, but please wear something warm and comfortable.

 Performance: 4:00pm – 4:50pm (book tickets separately for the performance)